 Scripted Ink. incubates and accelerates quality Australian writers and their screenplays through direct development funding; showcasing them to production companies, broadcasters and investors and assisting in brokering commercially and creatively successful partnerships.
 The type of support offered to Australian writers through Scripted Ink. will vary from case to case and be individually tailored to the particular writer and his or her project.

-To be considered for Scripted Ink. support, writers first need to be invited to join the Australian Writers’ Guild’s Pathways Program after having their work peer-reviewed.
+To be considered for Scripted Ink. support, writers first need to be invited to join the Australian Writers’ Guild’s Pathways Program after having their original works peer-reviewed.

-The Australian Writers’ Guild’s members are regularly invited to be considered for the Pathways Program via a number of different channels.
-The Australian Writers’ Guild’s Pathways Program provides a valuable springboard for writers to develop their unproduced works.
-This is being further expanded to create opportunities for experienced and emerging writers alike to have their work considered by Scripted Ink.
+Australian Writers’ Guild’s members are regularly invited to be considered for the Pathways Program via a number of different channels.
+The Australian Writers’ Guild’s Pathways Program provides a valuable springboard for writers to develop and commercialise their unproduced original works.
+This is being further expanded to create opportunities for experienced and emerging writers alike to have their original works considered by Scripted Ink.

-Scripted Ink. is interested in funding the development of screenplays of all kinds, including:
+Scripted Ink. is interested in funding the development of original screenplays of all kinds, including:

 Producers, broadcasters and other investors will be invited to invitation-only networking events and pitching opportunities with high-potential scriptwriters.
 Scripted Ink. assists parties in entering into commercial arrangements, including options and deals that provide sufficient flexibility and exclusivity.